Baptist Global Response: Privacy Statement

 BGR’s website provides users and constituents the opportunity to opt-out of receiving further mailings and e-mailings from BGR at the point where BGR requests information about the user, constituent, survey participant, or discussion group participant.

-BGR’s website also provides users, constituent, survey participants, and discussion group participants with the following options for removing their PII from BGR’s database and for notifying BGR that they do not want to receive future communications or services from BGR’s website by contacting BGR as directed in this Privacy Statement.
+BGR’s website also provides users, constituents, survey participants, and discussion group participants with the following options (below) for removing their PII from BGR’s database and for notifying BGR that they do not want to receive future communications or services from BGR’s website by contacting BGR as directed in this Privacy Statement.

 Users or constituents wishing to contact BGR to update or removing their PII, to opt-out of newsletters or other mailings, to report a suspected breach of this Privacy Statement, or to inquire about any other of BGR’s privacy practices, should contact BGR in either of the following ways: